JanDintel/ovchipkaart/README.md

 **TODO/IDEAS:**

 1. Clean up the downloaded files if they are too old
-2. Add configuration option for the webdriver.
-(Firefox and PhantonJS)
 3. Add configuration option for the download path
 4. Encrypt the credentials and decrypt them in runtime with an OTP.